 - Portland parks & rec announces new re-openings: click here to see which facilities are now open.

 - City Clerk’s Office - working out of Merrill Auditorium entrance on Myrtle Street - Walk In Service

 - Treasury services are by appointment only.
 To make an appointment, click here.

-- Due to high demand, appointments are currently being booked into late July.
+- Due to high demand, appointments are currently being booked out several weeks.
 Please check back often as we work to release more available times.
 Auto renewals can still be processed online at https://www1.maine.gov/online/

-Parking Office: The Parking Office is currently open to walk-ins, via the Myrtle Street entrance only, for those who need to obtain a new residential permit parking sticker.
+Parking Office: The Parking Office is currently open for walk-ins via the Myrtle Street entrance of City Hall for those who need to obtain a new residential permit parking sticker.
 Please note that if you have a current residential permit and your zone has not changed, your permit has been automatically renewed to June 30, 2021 and there is no need to visit City Hall.

 - May 29: The City updated the public on its Phased Reopening Plan.
 Read the full news alert here.